ramesaliyev/data-processing-101/project/README.md

 # Troubleshooting

 - If MapReduce job keeps getting `KILLED` everytime, try to decrease node count, for example remove `nodemanager2` from `docker-compose.yml`, not sure why but it can be about memory.
+- This repo uses old version of https://github.com/big-data-europe/docker-hadoop, checking repo and its issues may help you.

 # Help